CBIIT/cagrid2-wsrf/README.md

-Welcome to the caGrid2-wsrf Project!
+Welcome to the caGrid2 WSRF Project!
 =====================================

 caGrid is the underlying service-oriented infrastructure that supports the National Cancer Informatics Program (NCIP).